A. Köbis (1974 yacht)

-A. Köbis, which was launched in 1974, is a German motor yacht and former state yacht of the GDR.
+A. Köbis, which was launched in 1974, is a German motor yacht and former state yacht of the German Democratic Republic.
 It was named after the sailor Albin Köbis, who was famous for his participation in a mutiny during the First World War.
-It is classed as a sports boat, and suited only to inland waterways.
+It is classed as a sports boat and is suited only to inland waterways.
 It has a large conference room but no sleeping cabins, with a capacity for 50 guests.
 It had a West German engine and a British radar system.
+The ship was mainly used by head of state Erich Honecker on the Spree river and for hosting guests including Daniel Ortega and Muammar Gaddafi.